Please enable JavaScript to view the comments powered by Disqus.

 The winning formula is simple:

-1. Guess what cards your opponent have
+1. Guess what cards your opponent has

 2. Guess what cards your opponent pick